Job Description

 About You

-You will be able to work under pressure, be well organised, and able to effectively prioritise.
+You will be able to work under pressure, be well organised, and effectively prioritise.
 You will need to have a positive attitude and enjoy finding creative and innovative solutions.
-You will have excellent communication skills, record keeping, and keyboard skills.
-You should have a commitment to excellent customer service and multi-agency working.
+You should have excellent communication skills, record keeping, and keyboard skills.
+A commitment to excellent customer service and multi-agency working is essential.
 You will build strong partnerships with service users and their families, be ambitious about what people can achieve, and confidently explore ideas for positive outcomes.

 Who are we?

-We are an inspiring and dedicated team of Social Care practitioners who are focused on supporting adults with a Learning Disability to live independent and fulfilling lives.
-We are proud of our multi-disciplinary working environment and our positive working relationships with our Health colleagues.
-We are confident that this achieves better outcomes for the adults we support.
+We are an inspiring and dedicated team of Social Care practitioners focused on supporting adults with a Learning Disability to live independent and fulfilling lives.
+We pride ourselves on our multi-disciplinary working environment and positive relationships with health colleagues, which we believe lead to better outcomes for those we support.

 What We Offer

-We will provide you with the opportunity to work in an exciting and fulfilling area of Social Care, with access to regular supervision and support from a multi-disciplinary management team.
-You will be provided with necessary training for the post and a commitment to continued professional development.
+We offer the opportunity to work in a rewarding area of Social Care, with regular supervision and support from a multi-disciplinary management team.
+Necessary training will be provided, along with a commitment to ongoing professional development.

 Job Description

-We're looking to appoint either a Supported Assistant Practitioner (Scale F) or an experienced Assistant Practitioner (Scale G) and require a CV and Supporting Statement from you.
-In this, you should set out how you meet the essential and desirable criteria of each of the roles, so we advise reading the full Job Description and Person Specification for each first before applying:
+We are looking to appoint either a Supported Assistant Practitioner (Scale F) or an experienced Assistant Practitioner (Scale G).
+Please include a CV and Supporting Statement explaining how you meet the essential and desirable criteria for each role.
+We recommend reviewing the full Job Description and Person Specification for each position before applying:

-Our Supported Assistant Practitioners (Scale F) join our 9-month, bespoke support programme, enabling you to progress to an Assistant Practitioner role (Scale G) subject to satisfactory programme completion.
+Our Supported Assistant Practitioners (Scale F) participate in a 9-month bespoke support programme, enabling progression to an Assistant Practitioner role (Scale G), subject to satisfactory completion.
+For more details, see our Terms and Conditions.

-For an informal discussion please contact Team Manager, Maxine Thurston, on 01263 676111 or maxine.thurston@norfolk.gov.uk
+For an informal discussion, contact Team Manager Maxine Thurston at 01263 676111 or maxine.thurston@norfolk.gov.uk.

 * Competitive salary

-* Health and Wellbeing services including fast-track physiotherapy and a free counselling service
+* Health and Wellbeing services including physiotherapy and counselling

-* Flexible working opportunities including flexi-time, part-time, remote and hybrid working – dependent on your job role and business need.
+* Flexible working options such as flexi-time, part-time, remote, and hybrid working

 #J-18808-Ljbffr